 For the children who survived infancy, their childhood was dictated by the self-interest of their guardians.
 Broken homes were common, because of early death and widespread divorce, and children were typically raised by household servants.
 This created emotional distance for parents.
 Bakke notes that most of what was written on children concerned inheritance, investments, and keeping the family memory alive.
 He cites scholar Suzanne Dixon, described as the most sympathetic scholar for the sentimental idea of the Roman family, who nonetheless admits, “The modern concern for child welfare had no real equivalent in the ancient world.”

 There was a widespread belief that character development was merely a biological development, not a process whereby desirable qualities were instilled through upbringing.
 Those who did mentor young people regularly inflicted harsh physical punishment, both at home and at school, as Augustine famously recalls from his own childhood.
 But this was not the darkest aspect of being a kid in the ancient Greco-Roman world.
 Bakke claims that pedophilia was seen as natural, something that young victims simply had to endure.
-He contends that the ancients did not make a heterosexual/homosexual distinction and the notion of consent and protecting minors did not exist.
+He contends that the ancients did not make a heterosexual/homosexual distinction (despite its condemnation by none other than Plato and Aristotle) and the notion of consent and protecting minors did not exist.
 Freemen were expected to initiate sexual relations with both women and children, sometimes even with their own children, who were seen as passive actors who had no say in the matter.

 There is one reason why cultural acceptance of such depravity remains unthinkable today: the profound influence that Christianity has exerted over the last two thousand years.
 The Mosaic Law was a light that pierced the darkness of human wickedness.
 While it condemned, its moral clarity was “sweeter than honey” to those who received it.
 For a world in despair, it was truly the only thing new under the sun.
 This divine law was fulfilled in Christ, whose redemptive work conquered sin and death.
 The earliest Christians understood that man is made in the image of God and that through Christ he has eternal significance.